-It's pretty common that when a blockbuster film premieres, there's a cheesy direct-to-video version right on its heels, so it is not altogether surprising that the B-movie production company the Asylum recently released their own version of
+It's pretty common that when a blockbuster film premieres, there's a cheesy direct-to-video version right on its heels, so it is not altogether surprising that the B-movie production company the Asylum recently released their own version of Sherlock Holmes.
+What

 Set in 1882, the film centers around the efforts of Holmes and Dr. Watson to stop Spring-Heeled Jack, a mechanical genius who has created a slew of mechanical monsters.
 Among the assortment of threatening creatures is a relatively small Tyrannosaurus (or, at least, one small enough to sneak through the London streets) which violently interrupts a business transaction between a prostitute and a client in the infamous Whitechapel district of London which "Jack the Ripper" prowled.
 While the actual case was much more convoluted, so much so that the killer has never been conclusively identified, in the film it is clear that at least one of the notorious Whitechapel murders was carried about by a robotic Tyrannosaurus.